”Big glass and heavy-duty hardware help vertical apartments stay strong.“

 The 47+7 building also uses the Series 900 Hinged Door, which also offers multiple sill height and premium hardware options, plus large panel sizes.

-Andrew Darr, vice president of custom sales at Western Window Systems, says the fit between his company and SLI was perfect.
+Western Window Systems’ vice president of custom sales, Andrew Darr, says the fit between Western Window Systems and SLI was perfect.

 "Emphasis on design was a big part of this unique project," Darr says.
 "We were able to help them standardize openings and keep the project on budget.
-It was great to accomplish what they were after.
-We value this relationship and are excited to be a part of the project."
+It was great to accomplish what they were after."